 As we advised in the last blog post on the Coalition’s energy strategy, clear direction and vision are not immediately evident and needs to be addressed urgently but we doubt that removal of this beneficial Code will help matters much.

 I’d underline again that national policies which promote simple, effective carbon-cutting solutions aligned with better support for companies seeking to put sustainability at the heart of their businesses, are urgently needed.
-If you need advice on cost-saving, carbon-cutting solutions, why not give us a call on 0845 123 5464 or email us.
+If you need advice on cost-saving, carbon-cutting solutions, why not give us a call on 0333 123 5464 or write to us.